Print

 - their behaviour: eye contact, confidence, politeness, tone, etc.

-During the interview, the pension committee can ask candidates to provide additional details about certain aspects of their bid.
+During the interview, the pension committee can ask candidates to provide additional details about certain aspects of

 Important!